Fix Initial Programs and Iteratively Refine Repair Instructions Toward Non-Elimination Multi-Turn Program Correction: Introduction

 Recent work on large language models (LLMs) has increasingly focused on scaling inference-time compute to improve inference performance \citep{brown2024large, snell2024scaling}.
 In such approaches, the goal is to obtain higher-quality outputs by expanding the computational process at inference time, without modifying the model’s parameters or the training data.
 Thus, this paradigm is collectively referred to as inference scaling.
 Several representative approaches have been proposed under this paradigm, including best-of-N (BoN) sampling \citep{cobbe2021training, lightman2023let}, linear self-refinement methods \citep{madaan2023self, shinn2023reflexion}, and tree-search-based methods that integrate multiple reasoning trajectories \citep{tian2024toward, zhou2023language}.

-A representative task in the study of inference scaling is code generation.
-In this context, multi-turn code correction, in which an initial program is refined through multiple rounds of feedback, has been widely studied as a practical approach to improving output quality.
+A representative task in the study of inference scaling is program generation.
+In this context, multi-turn program correction, in which an initial program is refined through multiple rounds of feedback, has been widely studied as a practical approach to improving output quality.
 Previous methods such as BoN and iterative refinement have been shown to improve performance \citep{chen2022codet, wang2024planning}.
 One reason for this effectiveness is that providing enough trials increases the probability that an LLM will sample a correct answer \citep{brown2024large, snell2024scaling}.
 However, \citet{light2025sfs} have shown that existing methods often generate highly similar outputs, resulting in insufficient exploration of the solution space.

-\citet{light2025sfs} have proposed \textsc{Scattered Forest Search} (\textsc{SFS}) that builds on Monte Carlo Tree Search (MCTS) and incorporates techniques such as careful seed initialization and textual optimization.
-They have empirically reported that \textsc{SFS} achieves state-of-the-art performance in multi-turn code correction \citep{light2025sfs}.
-However, since \textsc{SFS} tightly integrates multiple components, it is unclear what factors drive improvements in inference performance.
+\citet{light2025sfs} have proposed \textsc{Scattered Forest Search} (SFS) that builds on Monte Carlo Tree Search (MCTS) and incorporates techniques such as careful seed initialization and textual optimization.
+They have empirically reported that SFS achieves state-of-the-art performance in multi-turn program correction \citep{light2025sfs}.
+However, since SFS tightly integrates multiple components, it is unclear what factors drive improvements in inference performance.
 This ambiguity hinders the development of simpler and more efficient approaches that could retain the benefits of inference scaling without relying on costly or complex search mechanisms.

-To address the problem, we analyze \textsc{SFS} to identify the essential factors that contribute to performance improvements.
-In these analyses, we reveal that breadth-wise exploration toward high-quality textual directions plays a crucial role in the self-refinement process.
-From this finding, we propose \textsc{Iterative Refinement of Textual Directions} that fixes initial codes and iteratively refines textual directions.
-IRTD is a simpler method than \textsc{SFS} for multi-turn code correction and is capable of achieving comparable inference performance.
-Moreover, because of its simplicity, we theoretically establish the safety of IRTD using the framework of Oracle-Guided Inductive Synthesis (OGIS) \citep{JhaSeshia2017Acta, JhaSeshia2017TOPLAS}.
-This theoretical analysis ensures that IRTD does not lose the true solution and can reach the correct answer.
+To address the problem, we analyze SFS to identify the essential factors that contribute to performance improvements.
+In these analyses, we reveal that breadth-wise exploration toward high-quality repair instructions plays a crucial role in the self-refinement process.
+From this finding, we propose \textsc{Iterative Refinement of Repair Instructions} that fixes initial programs and iteratively refines repair instructions.
+IRRI is a simpler method than SFS for multi-turn program correction and is capable of achieving comparable inference performance.
+Moreover, because of its simplicity, we theoretically establish the \textit{non-elimination} of IRRI using the framework of Oracle-Guided Inductive Synthesis (OGIS) \citep{JhaSeshia2017Acta, JhaSeshia2017TOPLAS}.
+This theoretical analysis ensures that IRRI does not lose the true solution and can reach the correct answer.